-Since I last updated this post, I’ve discovered that Google likes posts that are at least 1,200 words in length.
+Since I last updated this post on the Eucharist, I’ve discovered that Google likes posts that are at least 1,200 words in length.
 As a result I’m going through a lot of my old posts to see if I can find ways to reach that baseline number.
 Some of them have been quite easy as they were already over a 1,000 words.
 Some, like this one, will take a fair bit more work if I hope to reach the goal.

 I have eliminated one of the posts from this series.
 That was a post with some bibliographic references.
 Since the time I first devised the course, I have created a much larger food related bibliography called Eucharistic Eating.
 This is the book list that I will continue to add to on an ongoing basis.